xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The result contains a list of snippets similar to the identified document.

-Please note that when using [document with multiple snippets](#documents-with-multiple-snippets) it is recommended to use the snippet id instead of an document id.
+Please note that when using [document with multiple snippets](#documents-with-multiple-snippets), it is recommended to use the snippet id instead of a document id.
 More details can be found in the chapter about documents with multiple snippets and the API documentation.

 ### Free Text search